revyadelindavierra/HTML/README.md

 - **CSS** *(optional)*: For styling (if included).
 - **JavaScript** *(optional)*: For interactivity (if included).

-## 📄 License
-This repository is licensed under the [MIT License](LICENSE).
-You are free to use and modify this project as needed.

 ## 📧 Contact
 If you have any questions or suggestions, feel free to reach out:
 - **Name**: Revy Adelinda Vierra